CoCoFL: Communication- and Computation-Aware Federated Learning via Partial NN Freezing and Quantization: Overall CoCoFL Algorithm

-The advantages of partial freezing and quantization w.r.t.\ required communication and computation come at the cost of reducing the convergence, i.e., there is a trade-off between com\-pu\-ta\-tion/com\-mu\-ni\-ca\-tion resources and the convergence.
-We present \emph{CoCo-FL}, which enables each device to select the trained/frozen blocks based on its communication and computation constraints, and the required changes in aggregation at the server.
+Partial freezing and quantization enables to adjust the required communication, computation, and memory resources by selecting which blocks to train or freeze.
+We present CoCoFL, which enables each device to select the trained/frozen blocks based on its available resources, and the required changes in aggregation at the server, in order to maximize the accuracy under constrained resources.